cypress-io/cypress-documentation/source/api/commands/task.md

 - Performing parallel tasks, like making multiple http requests outside of Cypress.
 - Running an external process.

-In the `task` plugin event, the command will fail if `undefined` is returned.
-This helps catch typos or cases where the task event is not handled.

-If you do not need to return a value, explicitly return `null` to signal that the given event has been handled.

-### Read a file that might not exist
+## Read a file that might not exist

 Command {% url "`cy.readFile()`" readfile %} assumes the file exists.
 If you need to read a file that might not exist, use `cy.task`.